dbljump/api-docs-slate/source/includes/images/_patch_update.md

 }
 ```

-Update an existing image record account.
+Update an existing image record.
 The user must be an editor.

 The `file` attribute cannot be updated.
 A new image file can only be uploaded with a new image record.

 * User authentication: required
-* Authorization level: Editor.
+* Authorization level: editor

 ### HTTP request